gulabd/UVITTools.jl/docs/src/index.md

   ```

-  In addition to the screen output, a DS9 region file used for the grating order and the cpunt spectrum are written to files `src_fuv_grating1_m2.reg` and `src_fuv_grating1_m2_count_spec.dat`.
+  In addition to the screen output, a DS9 region file used for the grating order and the count spectrum are written to files `src_fuv_grating1_m2.reg` and `src_fuv_grating1_m2_count_spec.dat`.
 The region files can be loaded in DS9 to cross-check the used grating order.

   Similarly, one can use the function `fuv_grating1_net_countrate_spec` to extract the background-corrected net count rate spectrum of a source by additionally using a DS9 region background file.